junglok/tem-docs/docs/service/util.md

 ## **cluster.status**

-Users can monitor the status and the usage ratio of all worker nodes with the following command (`cluster.status`).
+Run the `cluster.status` command to monitor the status and usage ratio of all worker nodes.
-`cluster.status` tool is available on all the login nodes.
+This tool is available on all login nodes.

 ```bash